 Active and self-determined means giving birth by your own efforts

 Sometimes natural birth can be hard work and sometimes everything is quite easy.
 Whatever course the birth takes, it is ultimately the mother herself who delivers the child by her own efforts.
 At the birthing centre, you are actively involved and can take responsibility and give birth to your baby with the support and monitoring from our midwives.
 We cannot deliver your baby for you, but you can do it yourself!

 Everything that strengthens you as a mother-to-be and boosts your well-being and your trust in your own strength will have a positive effect on the birth.
 Think beforehand about what is important to you and what would help you.
 You can also express your wishes freely and openly at any time during the birth:

 - Do you want to eat something because you suddenly feel hungry?

 - Would you like to change position because you are feeling unpleasant pressure in your lower back?

 Then go for it!
 We encourage you to pay attention to your body’s signals and your state of mind and tell us what you need.
 We are on hand to give advice and assistance, to guide you and to offer you suitable options for whatever situation you find yourself in.
-Warm compresses, music, dance, foot massages, a certain scent – the birthing centre has all of these and much more.
+Warm compresses, music, dance, foot massages, the birthing centre offers all of these and much more.